-If you have an atrial septal defect and are pregnant or thinking about becoming pregnant, it's important to talk to your health care provider and to seek proper prenatal care.
-A health care provider may recommend ASD repair before conceiving.
+If you have an atrial septal defect and are pregnant or thinking about becoming pregnant, talk to a care professional first.
+It's important to get proper prenatal care.
+A healthcare professional may suggest repairing the hole in the heart before getting pregnant.
 A large atrial septal defect or its complications can lead to a high-risk pregnancy.

 Here's some information to help you get ready for your appointment.

 Make a list of:

-Your health care provider is likely to ask many questions, including:
+Your healthcare professional is likely to ask questions, including: